The Centers for Medicare & Medicaid Services (CMS) offers its employees a wide array of benefits.

 These are work schedules whereby employees complete the 80-hour basic biweekly work requirement in less than 10 workdays.
 CWSs are fixed schedules.
 There is no employee flexibility in daily reporting/departure times.
 Under a CWS, employees select a fixed daily arrival/departure time in accordance with Central/Regional Office established reporting hours.

-An employee works 8 (eight) 9-hour workdays and 1 (one) 8-hour workday with one scheduled day off (Monday or Friday) during the 2-week pay period.
+An employee works 8 (eight) 9-hour workdays and 1 (one) 8-hour workday with one scheduled day off during the 2-week pay period.

-An employee works 4 (four), 10-hour workdays each week of the pay period with one scheduled day off (Monday or Friday) each week of the pay period.
+An employee works 4 (four), 10-hour workdays each week of the pay period with one scheduled day off each week of the pay period.

-Credit hours may be earned and used in 1/4- hour increments.
-Full-time employees may accumulate and carry forward indefinitely from one pay period to the next a maximum of 24 credit hours.
-For part-time employees, the maximum number of credit hours that may be carried forward to the subsequent pay period cannot exceed 1/4 of the hours in the employee's biweekly basic work requirement.
+Credit hours may be earned in 1/4- hour increments.
+A full-time employee can accumulate and carry over from one pay period to another a total of no more than 24 credit hours.
+A part-time employee can accumulate and carry over from one pay period to another a total of no more than one-fourth of the hours in such employee’s biweekly basic work requirement.

 Leave & Holidays